donejs/donejs/docs/guide.md

 }
 ```

-This will set can.route to use hash urls which is needed in both Cordova and NW.js environments.
+This will set can.route to use hash urls, which is needed in both Cordova and NW.js environments.

-Now you can build your NW.js with `node build nw`.
+Now we can build to NW.js with `node build nw`.
 Once the build is complete the binaries for each platform are available at `build/place-my-order/`.

 ## Deploying